 Although a Task can also be instantiated in a cold state via the Task constructor, doing so is generally appropriate only as an implementation detail internal to an API that returns an already running (hot) Task, one triggered by a call to Task.Start().

 Notice that the exact state of a hot task is indeterminate immediately following the call to Run().
-The behavior is determined by a combination of the operating system and its load, the .NET framework, and the accompanying task library.
+The behavior is determined by a combination of the operating system,its load, and the accompanying task library.
 The combination determines whether Run() chooses to execute the task’s worker thread immediately or delay it until additional resources are available.
 In fact, it is possible that the hot task is already finished by the time the code on the calling thread gets its turn to execute again.
 The call to Wait() forces the main thread to wait until all the work assigned to the task has completed executing.
-This is analogous to calling Join() on the worker thread, as we did in Listing 19.1.

 In this scenario, we have a single task, but it is also possible for many tasks to be running asynchronously.
 It is common to have a set of tasks where you want to wait for all of them to complete, or for any one of them to complete, before continuing execution of the current thread.
 The Task.WaitAll() and Task.WaitAny() methods do so.